Protect Web Endpoints

 - GET(Document): Use to protect endpoints on a web page that can be accessible by GET requests without visiting the main page.
 When you configure an endpoint using GET(Document), Bot Defense displays an interstitial page that is transparent to the user but that allows it to collect telemetry data about the requests.
 Note that you cannot use GET(Document) with mobile endpoints.

-Note: If you select both GET(XHR/Fetch) and GET(Document), only GET(XHR/Fetch) requests are monitored.
-If you need to monitor both methods, add the endpoint separately for each method .
+Note: If you select both GET(XHR/Fetch) and GET(Document), only GET(XHR/Fetch) requests are protected.
+To protect both methods for the same endpoint, add the endpoint separately for each method.